List of We Bare Bears characters: Esteller

 Esteller or Estellar, as spelled in the credits, (voiced by Estelle) is a famous pop song singer who Panda and Tom are huge fans of.
 She appears in the episode "The Mall" where she arrives at the titular location to personally sign autographs for her fans, whom she affectionately refers to as her "starlings".
 Esteller is moved by Panda and Tom's willingness to let their limited-edition shirts be ruined to help others.
 She thanks them and gives them new signed shirts while politely berating the other fans who had cut in line and had chased Panda and Tom around by telling them, "Don't be jerks."
 Estelle sings the series' theme song and appears as herself in the episode "More Everyone's Tube," where she sings the full version of the song.

 Charles Barkley

 Charles Barkley appears as himself in the episode "Baby Bears Can't Jump".
-He is a famous basketball player that the bears admire when they find a basketball card about him.
+He is a famous basketball player that the Baby Bears admire when they find a basketball card about him.

 T-Pain

 Rapper T-Pain appears as himself in the episode "The Limo".
-It is revealed that he watches Grizz's Crowbar Jones series.
+It is revealed that he watches Grizzly's Crowbar Jones series.
 Panda is a fan of the rapper.

 Monsta X

 The K-pop group Monsta X appear as themselves appear in the episode "Panda's Birthday".
 The group comprises seven members: Shownu, Wonho, Minhyuk, Kihyun, Hyungwon, Jooheon, and I.M.
-Panda is a fan of the K-pop group, but Grizz and Ice Bear are not, since they mixed up the group with another metal rock group called Monta S.
+Panda is a fan of the K-pop group, but Grizzly and Ice Bear are not, since they mixed up the group with another metal rock group called Monsta S.